Get Your Free Claim Assessment Now

 Nor will it force any changes made to prevent a similar incident from happening in the future.
 Compensation is a payment made in recognition of the pain and suffering you have suffered as the result of negligence.
 It is an acknowledgement of guilt but not an apology.

 It is possible to raise both a complaint and an application for payment of damages.
 Indeed, the investigation and findings provide the necessary evidence to prove liability in the compensation claim.
-Contact us today to find out more about each of these processes and how The Medical Negligence Experts can assist.
+Contact us today to find out more about how The Medical Negligence Experts can help.

 Birth Injury Compensation Claims

-Indeed, we offer experience in successfully obtaining compensation for stillbirth medical negligence cases.
-The Medical Negligence Experts can also prepare and submit claims for other types of birth injury negligence.
+Indeed, we work with an array of law firms that offer experience in successfully obtaining compensation for stillbirth medical negligence cases.
+The law firms that have partnered with The Medical Negligence Experts can also prepare and submit claims for other types of birth injury negligence.
 These include cerebral palsy, Cauda Equina, wrongful birth, failed terminations, midwife negligence, contraception failure, and miscarriage negligence.

 The amount of compensation you receive will depend on various factors, too.
 These include the proportion your negligent care contributes to your stillbirth.
 Estimating compensation for a stillbirth is particularly challenging: there is a strong element of psychological damage in some instances.
 Under UK law, a person can not have a financial interest in the life of someone else.